-Step 4: Make sure your stock status is now correct
+Step 4: Make sure your inventory status is now correct

-Take a look at your stock status reports and make sure everything looks good.
+Take a look at your inventory status reports and make sure everything looks good.

-- To check your product’s value, select the Stock Valuation Summary.
-To check your product’s quantity, select the Stock Stock Status by Item.
+- To check your product’s value, select the Inventory Valuation Summary.
+To check your product’s quantity, select the Inventory Stock Status by Item.

 - Look for the items you adjusted and make sure everything is correct.